corybuecker/corybuecker.com/content/posts/002-how-to-make-a-static-blog-in-markdown-and-nextjs.md

 revised: 2020-01-05T17:06:55Z
 draft: false
 preview: I had a couple of requirements in mind when starting this site.
 First, I wanted to use Markdown but build the main content management system (CMS) with React.
 It also needs to transpile into a static site so that I can host it in a S3 bucket or in Google Cloud Storage.
 The Markdown content files need to contain front matter that renders to the page.
+description: I had a couple of requirements in mind when starting this site.
+First, I wanted to use Markdown but build the main content management system (CMS) with React.
+It also needs to transpile into a static site so that I can host it in a S3 bucket or in Google Cloud Storage.
+The Markdown content files need to contain front matter that renders to the page.
 slug: how-to-make-a-static-blog-in-markdown-and-nextjs
 ---